salsalabs/classic_pdfs/README.md

     will see the body and the plain structure of the page.
 You may not see some of the fancy work.

-Again, if stuff is missing, then you can always create PDFs manually.
+Again, if stuff is missing, then you can always [use an alternative](#alternatives).

 # Installation